tomdemeyere/tomdemeyere.github.io/_pages/about.md

 Mostly, I love problem-solving and learning new things.
 I'm always looking for new opportunities and challenges.
 I used to spend quite a bit of time on [HackerRank](https://www.hackerrank.com/profile/tom_dmre) although time is difficult to find these days.
 I also enjoy working on open-source projects and contributing to the scientific community.
 More recently I contributed to implement complex workflows for computational chemistry in [Quacc](https://github.com/Quantum-Accelerators/quacc)

-The picture on the right is my girlfriend Emilie and me!
+This is picture of my girlfriend Emilie and me!
 We are both passionate about science and we are both doing a PhD in the UK at the University of Southampton.
 She is working on the development of resistive memories using Polyoxometalates and hopefully should get a blog as well soon!

 [comment]: Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.>